thinkingmachines/geowrangler/README.md

 ### Setting up

+Please ensure you are using python `3.9` or higher

 ```
-pip install pre-commit
+pip install pre-commit poery
 pre-commit install
 poetry install
 ```

 ### Running tests

-We are using `pytest` as our test runner.
+We are using `pytest` as our test framework.
 To run all tests and generate a generate a coverage report, run the following.

 ```
 poetry run pytest --cov . -n auto